Skip to main content

 After years in the workforce paying your dues, you’ve been eyeing a promotion at your company.
 You know you have the work and life experience to bring to the table, but your resume never sparks an interview because you never earned your degree.
 You’ve thought about returning to school, but how do you know your tuition and time will pay off in the end?

-Infographic with the text BLS reports employment in business and financial operations is projected to grow 7% from 2021-2031 You can become a more competitive candidate for jobs with the help of a bachelor's degree, especially if there is a sustained demand in the field you select for your study.
-Employment in business and finance, for instance, is expected to grow 7% through 2031 — adding approximately 715,100 new jobs, according to the U.S. Bureau of Labor Statistics (BLS).
+You can become a more competitive candidate for jobs with the help of a bachelor's degree, especially if there is a sustained demand in the field you select for your study.
+Bachelor's degrees are the typical requirement for entry-level positions within business and finance, according to the U.S. Bureau of Labor Statistics (BLS).
+Employment in these fields are projected to grow faster than the average for all occupations through 2032 — adding approximately 911,400 new jobs each year, BLS reported.*

-Business degree salaries are often attractive as well.
-The median wage in business and finance fields was $76,570 in 2021, BLS reported.
+Business degree salaries are often attractive, in comparison to the median wage for all occupations, according to BLS.* The median wage in business and finance fields was $79,050 in 2023, BLS reported.*

 Zeroing in on the top business degrees in demand will help you fill the skill gaps employers seek as their companies and business needs evolve and make you a more marketable prospect among your peers.